 Be clear about what you are hoping to accomplish with each email marketing strategy from the start, and then keep this goal in the back of your mind when sending out emails.
 Every single email should include a relevant call-to-action that will help you achieve your goal.

 With so many emails hitting everyone’s inbox on a daily basis, it’s easy for messages to be overlooked.
 Your goal with any email marketing strategy should always be to create content that people actually want to read.

 Sounds simple enough, but this is usually the hardest part.
 In fact, the average email open rate for the legal industry is estimated to be only 22.49%.

 So how can you maximize the number of people who actually enjoy reading your content and look forward to receiving it in their inbox?
-The best approach is to focus on providing as much value to your readers as possible.
-Here are some ideas to consider:
+The best approach is to focus on providing as much value to your email recipients as possible.
+This can be done through nurture email campaigns.